2002–03 S.L. Benfica season: March–June

 On 3 May, Benfica met Sporting for the second Lisbon derby of the season.
 In the words of António Tadeia, the visitors took on an approach of "ignoring the midfield ... and abusing of the long ball", inflicting a 1–2 loss upon Benfica.
 A week later, Benfica defeated Belenenses in Restelo, securing the second place in the league with a 4–2 victory and the associated berth to the third qualifying round of the 2003–04 UEFA Champions League.
 On 18 May, Benfica played Boavista at home.
 Camacho changed several players of the starting eleven, but the match ended in a 1–1 draw.
-Benfica closed the month with a 2–0 away win against Adelino Ribeiro Novo; Rui Dias wrote that Benfica showed "professionalism, despite having nothing to fight for".
+Benfica closed the month with a 2–0 away win against Gil Vicente in Adelino Ribeiro Novo; Rui Dias wrote that Benfica showed "professionalism, despite having nothing to fight for".

 Benfica played their last game of the season on 1 June at home against Vitória Guimarães, winning 4–0; Féher scored a hat-trick.
 Benfica finished in second place after the 34-game season with 23 wins, six draws and five losses for a total of 75 points.
 They scored 74 goals, the most in the league, and conceded 27, the second-lowest league-wide.
 Simão was the joint highest scorer in the Primeira Liga, with 18 goals, equal to Beira-Mar's Faye Fary; the latter took the Bola de Prata award due to having played fewer games.